ahdernasr/firstcommit/README.md

 # FirstCommit

-FirstIssue helps developers contribute to open source faster by combining semantic search, AI-guided issue breakdowns, and intelligent context retrieval.
+FirstCommit helps developers contribute to open source faster by combining semantic search, AI-guided issue breakdowns, and intelligent context retrieval.
 It is designed to reduce the time between discovering a repository and making a meaningful contribution.

 This project was built for the Google Cloud x MongoDB AI in Action Hackathon.

 ## What It Does

-FirstIssue allows developers to
+FirstCommit allows developers to

 * Search and discover active GitHub repositories using semantic search powered by vector embeddings
 * Explore open issues with linked code snippets, relevant files, and commit history